Paralympics-Russian, Belarusian athletes barred from Beijing Paralympics - IPC | Law-Order

 Ukraine's paralympic committee welcomed the decision and thanked the sporting community for rallying around them.
 "A fair decision, a decision against a country that started this war," committee president Valeriy Sushkevych told a news conference.

 A 71-member Russian contingent and 12-member team from Belarus are in Beijing.
-"Now Russia must leave the Games as soon as possible ... we would also like to thank everyone for their support.
-I have received so many messages in the last few days ... it's time to stop this terrible war," Sushkevych said.
+"Now Russia must leave the Games as soon as possible ...
+It's time to stop this terrible war," Sushkevych said.

 Officials from the two banned teams were not immediately available for comment.
-Parsons said it was clear the situation put his organization in a "unique and impossible position" so close to the start of the Games, adding that an overwhelming number of members had been in touch and been forthright in their objections to Russia and Belarus taking part.
+Parsons said it was clear the situation put his organization in a "unique and impossible position" so close to the start of the Games, adding that an overwhelming number of members had been in touch to object to Russia and Belarus taking part.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)